 - Needing additional surgery due to complications but are unable to have it due to medical issues

-The statute of limitations for personal injury or product liability varies by state.
+The statute of limitations for Hernia Mesh Lawsuits for personal injury or product liability varies by state.
 If you miss the deadline to file, you will be unable to recover the damages owed to you.
 The statute of limitations for any product liability lawsuits is generally two years.

-See the other defective medical device cases our attorneys have taken on.
+See the other medical device cases our attorneys have taken on.